flodlol/flodlol/README.md

 ### 👋 Hi, I'm Jonas

-I sometimes code in my free time.
-I’m studying Industrial Engineering at the KUL in Ghent
+I’m studying Industrial Engineering at the KUL in Ghent.
+And I sometimes code in my free time.